-- What are the visual communication practices used by designers? - How do designers propose solutions to communication needs?
+- How do designers resolve design problems? - How do designers propose solutions to communication needs?

-Area of study 1: Design Process: refining and resolving design concepts Area of study 2: Presenting Design Solutions
+Area of study 1: Design Process: refining and resolving design concepts

+Area of study 2: Presenting Design Solutions

 Students are to discuss their suitability for this subject with the current VCE Visual Arts subject teacher.
 Enrolled VCE Visual Arts students are expected to demonstrate a commitment to their chosen art form both in and out of the classroom.
 Participation in afterschool studio enrichment activities may be required.